Tokoeka (Apteryx australis) are thought to be the ancestral type of brown-coloured kiwi.

-Except for Haast tokoeka, the other two taxa are generally larger than brown kiwi, and some can grow as big as the great spotted kiwi.
+Except for Haast tokoeka, the other three taxa are generally larger than brown kiwi, and some can grow as big as the great spotted kiwi.

 All population numbers quoted are based on 2015 estimates unless otherwise stated.
 An updated population estimate will be provided in 2022, based on expansion of predator control operations and increased knowledge on the outcomes of various pest control regimes.

-The combined population numbers for the three tokoeka taxa make it the most numerous kiwi species in New Zealand, at 25,900.
+The combined population numbers for the four tokoeka taxa make it the most numerous kiwi species in New Zealand, at 25,900.

 However, the Haast tokoeka, a mountain-loving kiwi, is New Zealand’s rarest taxa, with an estimated population of just 400.